moein72002/AKS/README.md

 Since the process of  extracting feature takes a lot time, it is recommended to directly using our results in [outscores](./outscores/).

 To reuse video feature, it's better to save the video features (SeViLA not supported) rather than store the score directly.
-To achieve, please use the [blip_image_text_matching.py](./blip_image_text_matching.py) to replace the raw SeViLA/lavis/models/blip_models/blip_image_text_matching.py.
+To achieve, please use [blip_image_text_matching.py](./blip_image_text_matching.py) to replace the raw SeViLA/lavis/models/blip_models/blip_image_text_matching.py.
 ```Shell
 python feature_extract_store.py --dataset_name longvideobench --dataset_path ./datasets/longvideobench --extract_feature_model blip
 ```
 ## Frame Selection
 After extracting the video feature, we use [frame_selcet.py](./feature_extract.py) to adaptively select video frames as LLM inputs.
-We also provide the selected in [outscores](./outscores).
+We also provide the selected scores in [outscores](./outscores).

 ```Shell
 python frame_select.py